v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 4. On the **Overview** tab, in the **Quantity** field, enter the quantity **2.00** of the production order to produce.

-5. In the **Date** field, enter todayís date for the date that the production starts.
+5. In the **Date** field, enter today‚Äôs date for the date that the production starts.

 6. Select the **Start production** check box.